 Federal Direct Subsidized Student Loan : This is a need-based loan that goes in the student's name.
 It is subsidized by the federal government so there are no payments required as long as the student is enrolled in school on at least a half-time basis.
 Freshmen may borrow $3,500, sophomores $4,500 and juniors and seniors $5,500.
 The interest rate changes each July 1st.
-For AY 13/14 loans it is fixed at 6.8%
+For AY 13/14 loans it is fixed at 3.9%.

 Federal Direct Unsubsidized Student Loan: This is also a loan that goes in the student's name.
 Interest payments can be deferred until after graduation or are made while the student is in school.
 Beginning with the 2008-2009 academic year, all students are eligible for a $2,000 unsubsidized Stafford Loan.

 In addition, students that do not qualify for the maximum subsidized loan for their grade level may borrow the difference in the unsubsidized loan.
 Freshmen may borrow $3,500, sophomores $4,500, juniors and seniors $5,500 less any subsidized Student Loan they received.
 The interest rate changes each July 1st.
-For AY 13/14 loans it is fixed at 6.8%.
+For AY 13/14 loans it is fixed at 3.9%.

-Federal Perkins Loan: For the AY 10/11, this is a need-based loan that also goes in the student's name.
+Federal Perkins Loan: For the AY 12/13, this is a need-based loan that also goes in the student's name.
 The interest is subsidized by the federal government so there are no payments required as long as the student is enrolled on at least a half-time basis.
 The interest rate after graduation is fixed at 5%.
-This loan is currently being discussed in Congress and could change.
-More details should be available by early 2012.

 Federal Direct PLUS Loan: This is a loan that the parent(s) of the student take out.
 The maximum amount that may be borrowed is the Cost of Education minus any other financial aid.
 Principal and interest payments or interest only payments are required and the interest changes each July 1st.
 For AY 13/14 loans it is fixed at 6.4%.

 Alternative Educational Loans: These are loans that go in the student’s name.
 Students normally have a co-signer for the loan.
 The maximum amount that may be borrowed is the cost of education minus any other financial aid.
 Principal and interest may be deferred while the student is enrolled in school.
 They have variable interest rates.
 Students my contact their lenders, credit card lenders or search the web for programs available.